-Improving the emotional and physical health and quality of life for HIV/AIDS residents since 1995.
+Improving the emotional and physical health and quality of life for people impacted by HIV/AIDS since 1995.

 - A safe place to connect with friends or find someone to talk to

-- Help connecting to medical and emotional health services
+- Help connecting to medical and emotional health partners

 - Nutritious meals